-Bay Dreams 2019: Festival-goers gearing up for favourite performers Sheck Wes, Macky Gee and Cardi B in Mount Maunganui
+Ladi6, Katchafire wow early crowd at Bay Dreams 2019

 Heston Taylor, 21, said he couldn't wait to "party with Cardi".

-For Chanelle McLeod and Lindi De Klery, it was their first Bay Dreams festival, and they were excited about having fun with their friends, listening to their favourite musicians.
+For Chanelle McLeod and Lindi De Klerk, it was their first Bay Dreams festival, and they were excited about having fun with their friends, listening to their favourite musicians.

 De Klerk's number one musician on the line-up was Australian singer-songwriter Tash Sultana "because she's super talented and I've never seen her".